ItaConnell007/Code-Institute-Project-Two/README.md

 By utilizing these resources, I was able to gain a better understanding of various web development concepts and methods, ultimately leading to a successful completion of the memory card game project.

+Additionally as this was a game, I had peers from the Code Institute and some friends of mine to try out the game, and offer any suggestions, ideas and feedback.